prototypefund/dingsda/README.md

 #### POST: ####

 ###### SEARCH: ######
-(CURRENTLY BROKEN AND NOT USED.
+(CURRENTLY NOT USED.
 SEE dingslevel/findItems)

 ```json
 {